flowalex-tech/wolf-family-cookbook/content/breads/persian_flat_bread.md

 lastmodifierdisplayname = "Alex Wolf"
 +++

+{{% notice note %}}
-> Ridges in the bread are typically Iranian.
+Ridges in the bread are typically Iranian.
 Change the pattern as directed below for Armenian Peda Bread
+{{% /notice %}}

 ## Ingredients: